Find Grad Schools

 Find Schools Near

-Social & Human Service Assistant Example Assist in providing client services in a wide variety of fields, such as psychology, rehabilitation, or social work, including support for families.
+Social & Human Service Assistant Job Description Assist in providing client services in a wide variety of fields, such as psychology, rehabilitation, or social work, including support for families.
 May assist clients in identifying and obtaining available benefits and social and community services.
 May assist social workers with developing, organizing, and conducting programs to prevent and resolve problems relevant to substance abuse, human relationships, rehabilitation, or dependent care.

-Social & Human Service Assistant Responsibilities
+Life As a Social & Human Service Assistant

 • Advise clients regarding food stamps, child care, food, money management, sanitation, or housekeeping.